Small business ideas that actually work in 2026

 Service-based business ideas

-Service-based businesses are among the easiest and least expensive to start because they rely on your skills rather than inventory.
+Service-based businesses are among the easiest and least expensive to start.
+They rely on your skills rather than inventory.
 Most require under $1,000 in startup capital and can generate income quickly.

 Virtual assistant